sid-thephysicskid/chair-style-classifier/README.md

 # Project
 The Train-chair-style.ipynb notebook features a smaller problem of training a CNN to distinguish and classify 4 different styles of chairs, namely 'Farmhouse', 'Industrial', 'MidCentury', and 'Tropical'.

-The input is a fairly small data set of about less than 1400 pictures of chairs that belong to those 4 categories, more or less equally distributed amongst the 4 classes.
+The input is a fairly small data set of about 1900 pictures of chairs that belong to those 4 categories, more or less equally distributed amongst the 4 classes.
 Source: https://cvml.comp.nus.edu.sg/furniture/index.html

 I will use transfer learning on MobilenetV2 trained on Imagenet data, and fine tune it.